 Are you ever confused by the different types of cash flow for investment analysis?
-There are too many cash flow calculations for most of us to have in memory.
-I know I get them confused and I’m a seasoned investor.

 I believe you will find this a useful guide to the different types of cash flow and cash flow calculations, along with practical step by step comparisons and uses for each metric.

 Cash flow analysis is the examination of cash inflows and outflows of an entity.
 A company’s cash flow statement provides a bond between the income statement and the balance sheet .
 It allows an analyst to determine where the company’s cash was produced (inflows) and dispersed (outflows) during a specific period of time (usually a year).

 Why is Cash Flow Analysis Important?

 Cash flow calculations provide information on profitability, quality of earnings, liquidity, risks, capital requirements, future growth, dividends, etc. They are some of the most important tools for value investment analysis of investment opportunities.

 Investors looking at investment opportunities should ask: Is the entity generating enough cash to sustain its’ business, grow its’ business, and provide returns to stakeholders?
 Cash flow metrics can be invaluable for comparison research and ratio analysis with enterprise value, or various other measurements.

 I have put together a summary of the different types of cash flow calculations for investment analysis.
 Let’s start with the three types of cash flow in the cash flow statement:

 Cash Flow from Operations measures the cash generated from the core business or operations of the business.

 Cash Flow From Operations (CFO) = Net Income + Depreciation & Amortization +/- 1 Time Adjustments +/- Changes in Working Capital